 Personally, I am not a huge fan of live commentary on a large tour boat.
 One of the obvious reasons is my hearing impairment.
 I often find it too difficult to hear what the person is saying through the microphone.
 This becomes even tougher a large group of tourists who like to talk non-stop.
 On a boat, the engine noises also contribute to reducing sound quality.

-If I sit close enough to clearly hear the tour guide or read the person’s lips, I run into a second issue.
-I am way too easily distracted.
-Typically, when it comes to moving at a pace faster than walking, I’m distracted by the sights out the window to listen to what anyone is saying to me.
-I would rather just enjoy the ride and views and Google the historical facts later.
+If I sit close enough to clearly hear the tour guide or read their lips, I run into another issue.
+I am way too easily distracted and don’t end up listening as I look out the window.
+Still, I would rather just enjoy the ride and views and Google the historical facts later.

 Cost to Cruise via Public Transportation